linean/btleuart/README.md

     }

 #Usage
-Library is available by JitPack, so you can easly add it into Gradle dependencies.
+The library is available by JitPack, so you can easily add it into Gradle dependencies.

 root build.gradle